isaacbernat/presentations/optimise/final.md

 ???
 ## Euclidean Algorithm
 The classic algorithm does the job.
-The first version would probably be good enough and look reasonable for most cases, but it can be further simplified as we see below (and use less variables, assignments, etc).
+In this example we use the first version with a temporary variable, which is not as efficient the second, but good enough for our case.

 ---